glslify/glslify/README.md

 * `vertex`: the vertex shader to use.
 * `inline`: instead of loading the vertex/fragment shaders from a file path, use the string values of these options directly to generate the shaders.
+* `transform`: a string or array of strings naming browserify-transform stream modules you would like to use to transform these shaders.

 ## As a GLSL module system: